 You want to find only two or three that you can really embrace as a company.
-This will allow you to foster your brand identity through the entire customer journey.
+This will allow you to foster your brand identity throughout the entire customer journey.

 Things to think about when evaluating and defining your USPs include:

 You will then need to put the USPs in order of importance.
 You won’t be able to give all of them the same amount of attention.
 This is so everyone at your company knows at all times which to concentrate on, and in what order.

 Your final step at this stage is to communicate out to your organization what your USPs are, and ensure that everyone at all levels is aware of them.

 Getting buy-in from colleagues is essential before you start communicating your USPs out to your audience.
 You want everyone in the company singing from the same hymn sheet.

 Someone wise once said, “It’s impossible to please everybody and, if you try, you’ll end up pleasing no one.”
 Now, it’s understandable that you don’t want to be put into a box and only please a small window of customers.